paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 A Binding contains:

 1. A **name**.
-Indentifies a particular binding.
+Identifies a particular binding.
 The name typically does not affect build or runtime behavior but may be used to reference a specific binding in output such as log messages.
 1. A **type** or **kind**.
 Indicates what type of credentials the binding contains.
 For example, a binding of type `ApplicationInsights` contains the credentials needed to connect to Azure Application Insights.
 1. An _optional_ **provider**.
 Indicates the source of the binding.
 For example, in a PaaS context, a specific service broker might provide the binding.
 1. key-value pairs.
 These contain the configuration data.
 For example, an `ApplicationInsights` binding may contain a key-value pair with key `InstrumentationKey`.